 Once the national test has been passed, LMTs must then pass a Maryland state exam before beginning their career.
 The 55 multiple-choice question test covers the rules and regulations governing massage professionals in Maryland.
 The test must be completed in 90 minutes and applicants are required to receive a 75% or higher on their exam to become a certified massage therapist.

-Exam Administered: NCETMB or NCETM plus State Law Exam
+Exam Administered: MBLEx + State Licensure Exam

 CEUs Required: 24 hours every 2 years + CPR Certification

 For one low flat fee, massage therapists can receive the quality, comprehensive coverage they deserve, avoiding the costly impact that a lawsuit can bring.
 Even the most careful massage therapists can make a mistake, or encounter one of those hard-to-please clients that finds fault in a treatment, even if nothing really went wrong.

 Application Process: Online Application for immediate approval.

 For additional information about massage therapy in [STATE NAME], follow these links: